Assessing an application for a taxi driver licence

 Medical reports can only be accepted if they're signed and dated by your GP no more than four months before the date of expiry of your licence.

-Drivers renewing a taxi driver’s licence must show that they have completed the required amount of taxi driver periodic training.
+If you are renewing a taxi driver’s licence from 1 September 2016 you must show that they have finished the necessary amount of taxi driver periodic training.

-The training must have been delivered by a training provider authorised by the Department for Infrastructure (DfI) for this purpose and at least 3.5 hours must have been Disability Awareness training.
+The training must have been delivered by a training provider approved by the Department for Infrastructure (DfI) for this purpose and at least three and a hours must have been Disability Awareness training.

 How to find training courses